MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ### III.
 Game Boy Electronic Parts

 There are a handful of parts that I have not located aftermarket substitutes for, and will therefore necessitate an original Game Boy console to salvage from.
+Please note that removing these parts is not a trivial task, and **requires advanced soldering and desoldering skills to be successful.**

 - The following parts from an original Game Boy Color console
   -	U1 - CGB CPU (all revisions *except* REV E, which is *incompatible*)